Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 ### Pre-requisites

-- Ensure *always* latest Fabric Token is added to the .env file (see instructions below).
+- Always ensure the latest Fabric Token is added to the .env file (see [instructions](./issues-limitations-and-workarounds.md#passing-the-fabric-bearer-token) for generating the token).
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) and [jq](https://jqlang.github.io/jq/download/) are installed.
 - Ensure that correct Azure account is being used.
 - Access to Azure DevOps organization and project.
 - An Azure Repo.
 Currently, only [Git in Azure Repos](https://learn.microsoft.com/azure/devops/user-guide/code-with-git?view=azure-devops) with the _same tenant_ as the Fabric tenant is supported.

+### Familiarize yourself with known issues, limitations, and workarounds

+Refer to the [know issues, limitations, and workarounds](./issues-limitations-and-workarounds.md) page for details.
+Reviewing this page is highly recommended to understand the limitations, issues, and challenges you may encounter while building CI/CD pipelines for Fabric.
+It also provides workarounds and alternative approaches to overcome these challenges.
+This information will also help you understand why certain approaches are used in the bootstrap script and Azure DevOps pipelines.

 ### Execute bootstrap script